-The regiment was formed in 1881 by amalgamating the 87th (Royal Irish Fusiliers) Regiment of Foot and the 89th (The Princess Victoria’s) Regiment of Foot.
+The regiment was formed in 1881 by amalgamating the 87th (Royal Irish Fusiliers) Regiment and the 89th (The Princess Victoria’s) Regiment.
 Originally named The Princess Victoria's (Royal Irish Fusiliers), its title changed to The Royal Irish Fusiliers (Princess Victoria’s) in 1920.

-2nd Battalion joined 1st Battalion there in December 1914, moving from India, where it had been since 1902.
-2nd Battalion was then sent to Salonika in November 1915 and Palestine in October 1917, before being disbanded in 1919.
+2nd Battalion moved from India to join 1st Battalion on the Western Front in December 1914.
+It was then sent to Salonika in November 1915 and Palestine in October 1917, before being disbanded in 1919.

-The regiment also fought against the 1916 Easter Rising in Dublin and raised six New Army battalions during the conflict, including 5th and 6th (Service) Battalions, which landed at Gallipoli in 1915.
+The 3rd (Reserve) Battalion fought against the 1916 Easter Rising in Dublin.
+The regiment also raised six New Army battalions during the conflict, including 5th and 6th (Service) Battalions, which landed at Gallipoli in 1915.

-Since its inception, the regiment had been the county unit for the three Irish counties of Armagh, Cavan and Monaghan.
-The last two of these became part of the Free State in 1922, but Armagh was in Northern Ireland and so the regiment survived.
-For 13 years (1924-1937) the regiment formed a single corps with The Royal Inniskilling Fusiliers, though both retained their regimental identities and titles.
+Since its inception, the regiment had been the county unit for Armagh, Cavan and Monaghan.
+The last two of these counties became part of the Irish Free State in 1922, but Armagh was in Northern Ireland and so the regiment survived.
+From 1924 to 1937, the regiment formed a single corps with The Royal Inniskilling Fusiliers, though both retained their regimental identities and titles.

-The regiment spent the inter-war years in Egypt, England, India and Sudan and re-formed a 2nd Battalion in 1938 to serve in Egypt and on Malta.
-1st Battalion was on Guernsey on the outbreak of World War Two in 1939, but was withdrawn to Britain in May the following year, going on to fight in Tunisia and Italy later in the war.
+The regiment spent the inter-war years in Egypt, England, India and Sudan.
+It re-formed a 2nd Battalion in 1938 to serve in Egypt and on Malta.

-In 1943 2nd Battalion was captured by German forces on the Greek island of Leros.
-The 6th Battalion was re-numbered 2nd Battalion to replace it, but was mainly stationed in Britain for the rest of the war and disbanded in 1948.
+2nd Battalion served on the besieged island of Malta during 1940-43, but was later captured by German forces on the Greek island of Leros (1943).
+The 6th Battalion was re-numbered 2nd Battalion to replace it.
+This unit was mainly stationed in Britain for the rest of the war and disbanded in 1948.

-In 1966 the regiment moved to England, sending detachments from there to Swaziland and Aden before being amalgamated with the two other regular infantry regiments of Northern Ireland, The Royal Ulster Rifles and The Royal Inniskilling Fusiliers, to form The Royal Irish Rangers (27th (Inniskilling), 83rd and 87th) in 1968.
+In 1968, it amalgamated with the two other Northern Irish infantry regiments, The Royal Ulster Rifles and The Royal Inniskilling Fusiliers, to form The Royal Irish Rangers (27th (Inniskilling), 83rd and 87th).